brainiak/rt-cloud/docs/how-to-wrap-your-project.md

     dataInterface.putFile(fullpath_filename_to_save, text_to_save)

-Or use the subjectInterface to send results to a feedbackReceiver:
+Or use the subjectInterface to send results to a SubjectService which will be running on the presentation computer:

     subjInterface.setResult(runNum, int(TR_id), float(classification_result))